A variational approach to Hilbert's 16th problem within the framework of global analysis: Limit cycles for planar, polynomial, differential systems

+and so the two steps in our counting method will depend in both cases on single variables either $r$ or $s$.
+More specifically, we can review the preceding two main successive stages in the following explicit manner. \begin{enumerate} \item Assume $r$ is given of size sufficiently small.
+How many values of $s$ could there possibly be so that $\bu(t; r, s, \e)$ represent critical paths in Proposition \ref{diff}?
+Argue that there cannot be more than $n-1$, corresponding to the $n-1$ smooth branches $s_i(r)$. \item For each such branch $s_i(r)$, show that there cannot possibly be more than $n-1$ values of $r$ such that

+are critical paths in Proposition \ref{dif}, i.e. the paths we aim at counting. \end{enumerate} If we can cover these two steps successfully, we will have our main result in this section.
+It may be interesting to realize that if some of the roots for $r$ or $s$ that we pretend to count correspond to the same critical path (because of the fact that paths belong to some $\bbO_d$ with $d>1$), the bound we are claiming would still be valid for in that case there would be less distinct critical paths.

-\begin{theorem} There cannot be more than $(n-1)^2$ branches of critical closed paths in Proposition \ref{dif} converging to any given of the asymptotic behaviors of Theorem \ref{recuentoo}. \end{theorem} The proof of this result is divided in several steps.
+\begin{theorem} There cannot be more than $(n-1)^2$ branches of critical closed paths in Proposition \ref{dif} converging to any of the possible asymptotic behaviors given in Theorem \ref{recuentoo}. \end{theorem} \begin{proof} As just indicated, we will proceed in two main successive steps: first, for fixed $r$, try to understand critical paths $\bu(t; r, s, \e)$ in Proposition \ref{diff} depending on $s$; secondly, for each branch $i$ found in the previous step, make an attempt to examine critical paths $\bu_i(t; r, \e)$, given in \eqref{secondstep}, in Proposition \ref{dif}.
+In both cases, critical paths make the derivative $E'_\e$ vanish, through test paths